utah-cs4470-sp23/class/assignment2/README.md

 # Assignment 2: Parsing Commands and Statements

-Your second assignment is to build a parser for a subset of JPL.
-Its job is to turn an arbitrary sequence of tokens into either:
+Your second assignment is to build a parser for a subset of JPL on top of the lexer you implemented for Assignment 1.
+This parser's job is to turn an arbitrary sequence of tokens into either:

-- An abstract syntax tree, or
+- an abstract syntax tree, or
-- A parse error
+- a parse error.

 Specifically, you will be parsing the following grammar: